tajmone/Alan3-Italian/README.md

 # Status

 Gradually translating verbs and standard messages.
-Some adventure files have been created to test the features being translated, along with automation scripts to quickly simulate a game session.
-Transcript logs of the test sessions are also kept in the repository, from which is possible to preview the current status of the translation in real use scenarios.
+A [demo adventure] file has been created to test the features being translated, along with automation scripts to quickly simulate a game session.
+Transcript logs of the test sessions are preserved in the [`/tests/`](./tests) folder, for the benefit of anyone whishing to preview the current status of the translation (in real use scenarios) without having to compile the demo and run the tests.

+[demo adventure]: ./tests/il_mondo_di_alan.alan "View the sourcefile of the demo adventure 'il_mondo_di_alan.alan'"

 # Project Contents

 - [`/alanlib_ita/`](./alanlib_ita) — standard library 2.1 translation to Italian (WIP)
 - [`/alanlib/`](./alanlib) — copies of the upstream standard library:
     + [`/2.1/`](./alanlib/2.1/) (released: 2018-04-13)
+- [`/tests/`](./tests) — tests folder with demo adventure and commands scripts
 - [`LICENSE`][License] — Artistic License 2.0